 The plants will also benefit from an occasional application of a liquid feed as they grow.
 Well balanced organic fertilizers such as seaweed extract are ideal.
 Alternatively you can try making your own.

 Don’t apply nitrogen rich fertilizers.
 These will encourage the formation of foliage, often at the expense of a large, healthy crop.

 Continue to water your plants until they begin to flower.
-Once the plants have flowered and the foliage is starting to yellow cease watering.
-After a week you will be able to harvest the crop.
+Potatoes grown in containers need a lot of water.
+Once the plants have flowered and the foliage is starting to turn yellow cease watering.
+After a week you will be able to harvest the crop of new potatoes.

 The emergence of flower buds is a sign that your crop is nearing maturity and is almost ready to be harvested.
 For small, new tubers harvest before the buds can flower.
 If you desire large tubers allow the plants to flower and begin to die back before harvesting.

 Flowering is a sign that the plants are ready to harvest.
 This is the most difficult part of growing in containers.
 You will need to dig through the soil looking for any tubers that feel the right size.
 These can then be harvested.